pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 We like to celebrate victories and help each other in times of need, and what better way than use music for this?
-We have a sound system in the office connected to Spotify so let\'s use that to keep everyone updated on things that happen on the road!
+We have a sound system in the office connected to Spotify so let's use that to keep everyone updated on things that happen on the road!